rmrk-team/evm/docs/RMRK/utils/RMRKEquipRenderUtils.md

 Used to get the extended pending assets of the given token.

-*The full `ExtendedPendingAsset` looks like this:  [      ID,      equippableGroupId,      acceptRejectIndex,      replacesAssetWithId,      baseAddress,      metadata,      [          fixedPartId0,          fixedPartId1,          fixedPartId2,          slotPartId0,          slotPartId1,          slotPartId2      ]  ]*
+*The full `ExtendedPendingAsset` looks like this:  [      ID,      equippableGroupId,      acceptRejectIndex,      replacesAssetWithId,      catalogAddress,      metadata,      [          fixedPartId0,          fixedPartId1,          fixedPartId2,          slotPartId0,          slotPartId1,          slotPartId2      ]  ]*

 #### Parameters